ropensci/roweb3/content/blog/2025-05-27-champions-histories/index.en.md

 The package further inspired other programmers, data scientists, and people from different disciplines to develop in Python the [PyEPH library](https://pyeph.readthedocs.io/es/latest/) library, which has a similar purpose to the epa package in R, but to be used and supported by people in the Python data community.

-## Beyond learning: building in community
+## Beyond learning: building with a community

-Carolina Pradier was able to learn about R, sort her knowledge, acquire new skills and offer a multilingual package so that more people can access open science.
-The contact with her mentor, with her peers, with the people who participated in the review process and the people who use the package was a great contribution to learning and personal growth.
+Carolina Pradier was able to improve her R skills, acquire new skills, and offer a multilingual package so that more people can access open science.
+Experiences with her mentor, her peers, the people who participated in the review process, and the people who use the package were a great contribution to learning and personal growth.
 Her participation in the Champions Program was the beginning of a network of links that promise new projects.

 > I always had someone to talk to to help me solve problems; it was never a frustrating process."